-Describe the Review Panel's general findings about the higher education institution, including general observations, analysis and conclusions.
+(The panel should describe its general findings about the higher education institution, including a description, analysis and conclusion)

-3. Performance in relation to the Institutional Audit Criteria
+3. Performance in relation to the criteria

-Describe the findings in relation to each criterion.
+(In this section, the panel should describe the findings in relation to each of the seven criteria.
 Every criterion needs to be thoroughly evaluated.
-The panel should briefly describe the situation under each criterion and provide commendations and recommendations (if applicable) and indicate points allocated for each criterion as a whole.
-The tables provided below could be used for this purpose.
+Therefore, the panel should briefly describe the situation at the higher education institution, analyse the situation for the criteria, taking into account the indicators, provide for commendations and recommendations (if applicable) and give a rating for each indicator and criterion as a whole - as instructed)